 6. Hazardous Travel Conditions Restrictions.
-Extreme caution in the operation of a special- permitted vehicle will be exercised when hazardous conditions exist.
+Extreme caution in the operation of a specialpermitted vehicle shall be exercised when hazardous conditions exist.
 The driver of a permitted vehicle is responsible for checking the conditions of the permitted route before travel.
-The movement of vehicles or loads operating on valid permits will automatically become invalid en route when:
+The movement of vehicles or loads operating on valid permits shall automatically become invalid en route when: